MTRBEKTCBT/testpkg4/README.md

 so you have to explicitly declare an argument name for third. (`.vars`)

-When you want summaries for all of columns in a data frame, you can just pass the data to first argument.
+When you want summaries for all of columns in a data frame, you can just pass the data to a first argument.
 Then it makes summaries for all of numeric columns.

 ``` r